-- 1. Press the F4 button twice (toggle F4 on then off) to start the PFA sequence on the engine.
-You'll hear "Now arriving..." - 2.
-Press the F4 button twice (toggle F4 on then off) again to stop the engine at the station.
+1. Press the F4 button twice (toggle F4 on then off) to start the PFA sequence on the engine.
+You'll hear "Now arriving..."

+2. Press the F4 button twice (toggle F4 on then off) again to stop the engine at the station.
 It is recommended to do it this way rather than bring the engine to a stop with the throttle since PFA allows automatic departure (movement) of the engine after the last F4 toggle.
-You'll hear the engine sounds switch from the cab to the station with all the ambient station sounds you'd hear in the real thing - 3.
-Press the F4 button twice (toggle F4 on then off) again to advance the sequence.
-You'll hear "Now boarding..." - 4.
-Press the F4 button twice (toggle F4 on then off) again to advance the sequence.
-You'll hear "Now departing..." - 5.
-Press the F4 button twice (toggle F4 on then off) the last time to advance the sequence.
-You'll hear "All aboard..." the engine sounds will switch over to the cab again and the engine will pull away at the same speed it entered the station.
-For a few seconds the bell will ring as it's departing the station
+You'll hear the engine sounds switch from the cab to the station with all the ambient station sounds you'd hear in the real thing

+3. Press the F4 button twice (toggle F4 on then off) again to advance the sequence.
+You'll hear "Now boarding..."

+4. Press the F4 button twice (toggle F4 on then off) again to advance the sequence.
+You'll hear "Now departing..."

+5. Press the F4 button twice (toggle F4 on then off) the last time to advance the sequence.
+You'll hear "All aboard..." the engine sounds will switch over to the cab again and for a few seconds the bell will ring.
+At this point, increase speed to depart station.